dreftymac/hyperdev/README.md

-## Welcome to the HyperDev BETA
+## hyperdev demo project

-Click `"Show"` in the header to see your app live.
-Updates to your code will instantly deploy and update live.
+* Click `show` to see the app live.
+* Updates to your code will instantly deploy and update live.
+* Use advanced options to push and pull from github.

 HyperDev is a developer playground that lets you code a real web-app without the slow setup and deployment steps.